SCECcode/wfcvm/README.md

 This model includes Cache, Weber/Davis, Salt Lake, and Utah basins.

+The Wasatch Front CVM consists of detailed, rule-based representations of the major populated sediment-filled basins, embedded in a 3D crust, over a variable depth Moho, over upper mantle velocities.
+The basins are parameterized as a set of objects and rules implemented in a computer code that generates seismic velocities and density at any desired point.
+The objects are stratigraphic surfaces constructed from geological, geophysical, and geotechnical data, and the rule is Faust’s relation Vp = k(da)1/6 where Vp is P-wave velocity, d is the maximum depth of burial of the sediments, a is the sediment age, and k is a constant.
+Age at any point in a basin can be interpolated from the surfaces.
+The constant k is calibrated for each surface by comparison to well sonic logs and seismic refraction surveys.
+Density is derived from Vp using a standard relation; density is used to find Poisson's ratio and Vs is calculated from the Vp and Poisson's ratio.
+The shallow basin velocities are directly constrained by geotechnical borehole logs and detailed surface site response unit mapping based on surface geology and Vs30 measurements.

+Magistrale, H, Olsen, KB, Pechmann, JC (2008) Construction and verification of a Wasatch front community velocity model.
+Technical report no. HQGR.060012, 14 pp. Reston, VA: US Geological Survey

 ## Installation

 This package is intended to be installed as part of the UCVM framework,